 | Expression | Name | Description & Use Case | Example |

-| / | Absolute Node | Selects from the root node.
+| / | Absolute node | Selects from the root node.
 Rarely recommended for web scraping as it breaks easily. | /html/body/div/p |

-| // | Relative Node | Selects nodes anywhere in the document from the current node that match the selection. | //div[@class=’product’] |
+| // | Relative node | Selects nodes anywhere in the document that match the selection. | //div[@class=’product’] |

 | * | Wildcard | Matches any element node.
 Useful when the tag name is unknown or variable. | //*[@id=’main’] |

-| . | Current Node | Represents the current context node.
+| . | Current node | Represents the current context node.
 Useful in nested loops during scraping. | ./span |

-| .. | Parent Node | Selects the immediate parent of the current node.
+| .. | Parent node | Selects the immediate parent of the current node.
 Great for moving up the tree. | //a[@id=’link’]/.. |

 | @ | Attribute | Selects an attribute (like class, id, href, or src). | //img/@src |